 Make loops out of twine and hot glue them to the edge of the pine ones to create natural ornaments

 Grab your favorite wrapping paper, fold it several times to create a rectangle.
 Cut it into a triangle and either hot glue the triangles to twine, or punch some holes and thread it with twine to create an easy, festive banner.

 Paper chains made from strips of coordinating paper or even wrapping paper is also a great way to reiterate a theme.

 Last year, a hung paper stars in a doorway to create a doorway “garland.”

 In the boys’ room two years ago, I framed wrapping paper and hung this festive cutting board over the top with a ribbon and some hot glue.
 You could even add a wreath or an extra large Dollar Tree Star Snowflake in front for a display.

 Drape your old long neck scarves like garland!
 Not only is it pretty, it adds texture and interest to your Christmas display.

-Grab a plain grapevine wreath and stick a few foraged sprigs here and there and bind it with twine or floral wire, the.
-Wrap/tie a festive dollar store or thrifted scarf around the wreath and allow the front to hang.
+Grab a plain grapevine wreath, and stick a few foraged sprigs here and there, and bind it with twine or floral wire, then wrap/tie a festive dollar store or thrifted scarf around the wreath and allow the front to hang.

 Grab a few dollar store ornaments thread them with ribbon or twine and hang over a window, doorway or mantle.